 Or worse, Authoritarian Patriarchs who combat ‘bad’ behaviour with totalitarian dictatorship.
 Whose children live in fear of them.
 Who label this fear ‘respect’.

 Neither the permissive weakling nor the angry macho version of fatherhood has ever sat right with me.

-I have the honour of being Bespoke Daddy to two gorgeous twin boys, Sausage & Bean (names we’ve used for them since week twelve of pregnancy.)
-And the best advice I can give regarding fatherhood came from a Men-only antenatal course.
-(If you can find one running, get onto it!)
+I have the honour of being Daddy to two gorgeous twin boys.
+And the best advice I can give regarding fatherhood came from a Male-only antenatal course.
+If you can find one running in your area, get onto it!